ddgenome/ddgenome.github.io/_posts/2018-11-28-good-samaritan.markdown

 he could score political points, sent military troops to the border.
 So too, local officials, when the caravan arrived in their town, corralled them in a small stadium.
 When the caravan went to the border, border officials shut down the border.
-See they would not be dissuaded, they also sprayed them with tear gas.
+Seeing they would not be dissuaded, they also sprayed them with tear gas.

 "Which of these three do you think was a neighbor to the caravan?"